stevepolitodesign/pundit-feature-flags/README.md

 > **What's Going On Here?**
 >
 > - We generate a policy under the `feature` namespace.
 This is not required, but it helps keep things organized and will allow us to add new policies for new features later.
-> - We build a `ceate?` method that retuns `true` or `false` based on whether or not that user has the `enable_post_meta_description` feature set to true.
-We could have called the method `index?`, `new?`, `update?`, `edit?` or `destroy?` but `create?` makse the most sense in this context.
+> - We build a `ceate?` method that returns `true` or `false` based on whether or not that user has the `enable_post_meta_description` feature set to true.
+We could have called the method `index?`, `new?`, `update?`, `edit?` or `destroy?` but `create?` makes the most sense in this context.
 We're building a policy that enables a user from creating a meta description on a post.
-> - We used pundit's [permitted_attributes](https://github.com/varvet/pundit#strong-parameters) method to return an array of paramter's to use used in the `PostsController`.
-This will allow us to conditionally permit the `meta_description` paramter.
+> - We used pundit's [permitted_attributes](https://github.com/varvet/pundit#strong-parameters) method to return an array of paramters to use used in the `PostsController`.
+This will allow us to conditionally permit the `meta_description` parameter.

-## Step 4: Impliment the Feature Flag
+## Step 4: Implement the Feature Flag

 1. Update the `post_params` to hook into the `permitted_attributes` method.